SyedRoshaan/RestSharp-NUnit-Framework/README.md

 This project is licensed under the MIT License.

 ## Contact
-If you have any questions or need some help with the repo, please do contact me on [LinkedIn] (https://www.linkedin.com/in/roshaanrehman/).
+If you have any questions or need some help with the repo, please do contact me on [LinkedIn](https://www.linkedin.com/in/roshaanrehman/).